lightcopy/parquet-index/README.md

 ## Overview
-Package allows to create index for Parquet tables to reduce query latency when used for _almost interactive_ analysis or point queries.
+Package allows to create index for Parquet tables to reduce query latency when used for _almost interactive_ analysis or point queries in Spark SQL.
 It is designed for use case when table does not change frequently, but is used for queries often, e.g. using Thrift JDBC/ODBC server.
 When indexed, schema and list of files (including partitioning) will be automatically resolved from index metastore instead of inferring schema every time datasource is created.

 ### Metastore
-Metastore keeps information about all indexed tables and can be created on local file system or HDFS (see available options below).
+Metastore keeps information about all indexed tables and can be created on local file system or HDFS (see available options below) with support for in-memory cache of index (after first scan).
 Each created index includes different statistics (min/max/null) and, optionally, column filters statistics (e.g. bloom filters) on indexed columns.

 ### Supported predicates
-Index is enabled for scan when provided predicate contains one or several filters with indexed columns; if no filters on indexed columns are provided, then normal scan is used, but with benefits of already resolved partitions and schema.
+Index is automatically enabled for scan when provided predicate contains one or several filters with indexed columns; if no filters on indexed columns are provided, then normal scan is used, but with benefits of already resolved partitions and schema.
 Applying min/max statistics and column filter statistics (if available) happens after partition pruning.
 Statistics are kept per Parquet block metadata.
 Note that performance also depends on values distribution and predicate selectivity.
 Spark Parquet reader is used to read data.

 Most of the Spark SQL predicates are supported to use statistics and/or column filter (`EqualTo`, `In`, `GreaterThan`, `LessThan`, and others).
 Note that predicates work best for